gw67-alt/oracle/README.md

-the EM field is saturated from temporal infinities in probability state space when following an oracle's rule set.
+The EM field is saturated from temporal infinities in probability state space when following an oracle's rule set.